ramenguy99/xpg/ROADMAP.md

 - [ ] ImGui:
     - [x] vec2 / vec4
     - [x] Drawlist
+    - [ ] Drawlist batched helpers for better perf on big draws
     - [ ] Remove text_end (or other string end type of pointers from APIs)
     - [ ] Fix begin returns tuple, many examples expect bool
     - [ ] Fix imgui with waitevents on linux, likely need some form of animation frame flag / counter to render at least one additional frame